The Core of the Strategic Plan

 A strategic plan is a valuable tool in guiding the PUD, its Commission and staff into the near and mid-term future.
 It is a useful mechanism for communicating the PUD’s intentions and priorities to both internal and external audiences while assuring organizational consensus and commitment to the PUD’s priorities.

-The strategic plan will be used to develop and adopt the PUD’s operating and capital budgets for 2017 and beyond.
+The strategic plan will be used to develop and adopt the PUD’s operating and capital budgets for the foreseeable future.

 One of several keystone documents, it will provide the structural framework for the PUD’s work, guided by state statutes and represent best management practices that guide the PUD in the operating and managing of the District.

-The plan is our road map for projects and services through the year 2025.
+The 2025 Update is our current road map for projects and services through the year 2025 and beyond.